The Seasons of Da Nang: How Weather Shapes the City

 If You Prefer Exploring and Moving Through the City

-Some travellers focus less on swimming and more on exploring neighbourhoods, driving coastal roads, visiting markets or spending full days outdoors.
+Some travellers focus less on swimming and more on exploring neighbourhoods, driving coastal roads and spending time outdoors.

 January through March often provides balanced conditions for this.
 Temperatures are warmer but manageable, rainfall is lighter and visibility is frequently clearer.
-Coastal viewpoints, particularly around the Son Tra Peninsula, are often more rewarding when skies are open and the horizon is visible.
+Coastal viewpoints, particularly around the Son Tra Peninsula, can be especially rewarding when skies are open and the horizon is visible.

 By late spring and into summer, temperatures gradually increase.
 Exploration remains very possible, but early starts and midday breaks become more practical.
 During the monsoon months, outdoor plans benefit from flexibility, as rainfall can vary across the season.